infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 ## Dynamic cookies for WP Rocket

-This is quite useful when you have a GDPR plugin and you have to take the cookie value into consideration when serving the cached version of the site depending on the cookie value.
+This is quite useful when you have a GDPR plugin and you have to take the cookie value into consideration when serving the cached version of the site.

 To add the GDPR cookie to the list of dynamic cookies, create a new class called Rocket with the following WP-CLI command: